oleksiikolomiietssnapp/swift-coverage-action/README.md

 ## Requirements

+- Swift Package Manager package with `Package.swift`
-- Any Swift project that supports `swift test`
+- Package must support `swift test` command
-- **Swift Testing framework** (works with latest version)
+- **Swift Testing framework** (tested and verified)
 - macOS runner (uses Xcode)

 ## Setup

-1. Add the workflow to your Swift project's `.github/workflows/` directory
+1. Add the workflow to your Swift Package's `.github/workflows/` directory
-2. Configure inputs as needed for your project structure
+2. Configure inputs as needed for your package structure
 3. Push to trigger the workflow on your next PR or commit to main

 ## Contributing